|

 secured before starting on the crosses so that an awl is not knocked by

-mistake loosing tension on the main strings.
+mistake losing tension on the main strings.

 RACKET MAKING